What to expect as rich media

-Click-to-play — an image placeholder with the “play” button.
-It loads players only when the user requests it.
-The videos that autoplay are delivered only with our click-to-play cover, and you can disable such videos.
+Click-to-play — an image placeholder with the “play” button, so player loads only when the user requests it.
+If publishers’ video autoplays, we cover it with click-to-play by default.

-MP4 player — hosted MP4 player delivers raw MP4 files and streams.
-The design is the same as “click-to-play”.
+MP4 player — Iframely-hosted MP4 player delivers raw MP4 files and streams.

-Playback sync — Iframely will stop any playing videos if a user starts interacting with another one.
+Playback sync — Iframely stops a playing video if a user starts interacting with another one.

 Autoplay — videos are started on scroll, optionally muted.